kelseyde/calvin-chess-engine/README.md

 Calvin is a chess engine written in Java.

-It features a bitboard-based board representation, a traditional alpha-beta search algorithm, and an NNUE evaluation function.
+It features a a traditional alpha-beta search algorithm paired with an NNUE evaluation function.

-The NNUE neural network was trained by the excellent [bullet](https://github.com/jw1912/bullet) trainer on a dataset of 250 million positions taken from the [Leela Chess Zero dataset](https://www.kaggle.com/datasets/linrock/t77dec2021-t78janfeb2022-t80apr2022), that I re-scored using Calvin's own search and HCE.
+The NNUE neural network was trained using [bullet](https://github.com/jw1912/bullet) on a dataset of 250 million positions taken from the [Leela Chess Zero dataset](https://www.kaggle.com/datasets/linrock/t77dec2021-t78janfeb2022-t80apr2022), that I re-scored using Calvin's own search and HCE.
 The network architecture is (768->256)x2->1.

 Calvin is ranked ~300th on the [Computer Chess Rating Lists](https://www.computerchess.org.uk/ccrl/404/) blitz leaderboards, and is currently playing on [Lichess](https://lichess.org/@/Calvin_Bot).